New Jersey Theft Charges Attorney

 - Obtained in breach of an obligation in your capacity as a fiduciary and the amount involved is $50,000 or more.

 For a Crime of the Second Degree, you can face between five to 10 years in prison and/or a fine that is double the value of the property or $150,000, whichever is higher.
+A second-degree conviction in New Jersey also carries a presumption of imprisonment.
+This means a judge should send you to prison even if you have no prior record.

 How Can a Theft Defense Attorney NJ Help You?